crossplane/docs/content/master/concepts/providers.md

 Removing a Provider without first removing the Provider's managed resources may abandon the resources.
 The external resources aren't deleted.

-You must manually delete external resources through your cloud provider.
+If you remove the Provider first, you must manually delete external resources through your cloud provider.
 Managed resources must be manually deleted by removing their finalizers.

 For more information on deleting abandoned resources read the [Crossplane troubleshooting guide]({{<ref "/knowledge-base/guides/troubleshoot#deleting-when-a-resource-hangs" >}}).